BigPolarBear1/Factorization/README.md

 # Factorization

+You should start hearing the final boss music very soon... haha.. this will work once the code is done in the coming days.
+There is literally no reason for it not to work.
+Its just residue math.
+The fact I can do gaussian elimination over snall prime fields, means I can reduce the amount of residue combinations, and the same time, completely elimination combinations, thus with each round of gaussian elimination over different prime fields I can keep shrinking the solution set.. shouldnt have fired my manager.
+This is for my manager.

 Edit2: Fucking americans harassing me again.
 I will publish my work next week (week of the 20th).
 It's time.
 I warned people, over and over again.
 I tried.
 Good luck assholes.
 Found a way to eliminate coefficient solutions to quadratic congruences without it implying knowledge of the global solution using gaussian elimination and some of the stuff I theorized in my previous paper.. people dont understand the implications of this yet.. but they will soon enough... i warned you, nothing more I could have done.

 Edit: Fuck this industry.
 Ill gladly die soon.
 But first I will finish this.
 I figured it out for real.
 It works.
 Im finalizing the code.
 Nobody believed in me and everyone just laughed... it works, i figured it out, and you can all go to hell.